-Now, also $\End E$ gets a superbundle structure by letting the even elements be the endomorphisms preserving the degree, and the odd elements the endomorphisms switching degree.
-Given $g$ in $\End E$, we consider it also as en element of $\End \D'(E)$ by the formula
+The bundle $\End E$ also inherits a superbundle structure by letting the even elements be the endomorphisms preserving the degree, and the odd elements the endomorphisms switching the degree.
+Given $g$ in $\End E$, we consider it also as an element of $\End \D'(E)$ by the formula